Jenelle Evans May Win Custody Of Jace After The Judge Learns This News

 “She already does,” Evans revealed, to which her follower questioned, “When did that change?”

-“Same week I had Ensley,” Jenelle Evans revealed, sharing that it had been a good week for them as they had Ensley and David got his daughter back in custody court.
+“Same week I had Ensley,” Jenelle Evans revealed, sharing that it had been a good week for them as they had Ensley, and David got his daughter back in custody court.

 #HomeSweetHome ???????? cannot wait to start another new chapter with you and our family!
 After about 8 months of hard work clearing land, getting stung by bees, blistering up our hands, etc…. our #ForeverHome is finally here!!!!
 Still a lot more work to do on the inside and out but glad we decided to make this big decision and couldn't be any happier!!! #FamilyFirst #BlessedMom ????????????
 Also would like to give @claytonhomes a shout out for building our dream home!